johnjpopp/odin_recipes/readme.md

-This is John's first html project using git.
+Purpose statement: This is John's first html project using git.